See all works by: Josie Appleby

 The edition of 250 prints is printed on 400gsm fine art canvas.
 This is then bonded to 3.5mm board and varnished to replicate the look and feel of the original painting.
 This is called block mounting.
 Each print is individually signed and numbered by Josie and supplied with a certificate of authenticity.
 Supplied acetate wrapped.

-The framed print is close framed in a 7.5cm wide white moulding with a white slip.
+The framed print is framed in a 3.8cm wide distressed black and pewter frame with a hand painted off white slip.
 Supplied strung and ready to hang.